EnPak upkeep tips

 Miller has EnPak maintenance kits that provide everything you need for proper maintenance in one box.
 Stocking these kits is an easy way to stick to a maintenance routine and ensure your machine stays in optimal operating condition.
 Engine kits include oil filters, fuel filters and air filters.
 EnPak compressor kits include all the necessary filters as well as compressor oil.

-Another maintenance need unique to the EnPak A28 is generator brushes.
+Another maintenance need unique to the EnPak A30 is generator brushes.
 It’s easy to forget about these brushes because they tend to last a long time.
-It’s recommended to inspect the slip rings and brushes every 500 operating hours or annually, whichever comes first.
+It’s recommended to inspect the slip rings and brushes every 1,000 operating hours or annually.
+Whichever comes first.
 Brush changeover is based on brush length, and this frequency can also be impacted by working conditions.

 The most important thing to remember is that maintenance is a necessity, and it impacts your bottom line.
 Neglecting regular maintenance on your EnPak can result in forced shutdown, unplanned downtime and can potentially void the warranty.